AigulDj/WorkFriendlyPlaces/README.md

 # WorkFriendlyPlaces
-Website that lists cafes with wifi, power etc for remote working.

-Just a simple website where users can find a place to work, searching by certain criteria like availability of wifi, sockets etc.
-In addition, users themselves can also add places to be stored in the database.

-Unfortunately, I couldn't find a free version of google map API to make the map more useful, thus it is just a useless map there, but you can click on the place's name, which is a link to its Google map info.
+WorkFriendlyPlaces is a simple website that enables remote workers to find cafes and other venues with wifi and power.
+Users can search for a location based on specific criteria, such as availability of wifi and sockets.
+Additionally, users can contribute to the database by adding new places to the list.

+Although a map is displayed on the website, I was unable to integrate the Google Maps API due to the cost.
+However, users can still access Google Maps by clicking on the name of the place they are interested in.

+### Stack
+Python
+SQLAlchemy
+REST API
+Flask
+Ninja
+HTML5
+CSS3